ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 Once the suitability has been assessed, please contact an SCEA curator via slack (#hca_to_scea chanel) and ask them to confirm the SCEA suitability/assess priority for this dataset in the [data tracking sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0)

+Once confirmed the dataset is suitable, assign a SCEA E-HCAD-## number by looking at the [dataset tracking sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0&fvid=1330324479) and entering the next available sequential number in the `scea_accession` column.
+Note this accession as you will need it throughout the conversion process.

 ### Running the converter

+#### On the wrangler EC2

+1. login to the wrangler EC2
+1. `cd /data/tools/hca-to-scea-tools/hca2scea-backend`
+1. `source venv/bin/activate`
+1. `python script.py -h`

+Access the ui by running the following on your local machine:
+`ssh -L5000:localhost:5000 <WRANGLER_USERNAME@tool.archive.data.humancellatlas.org>`

+#### On your local machine

 1. Run the tool
    ```